danilovl/select-autocompleter-bundle/README.md

 ### 2. Configuration

-After installing the bundle, add this route to your routing:
+After installing the bundle, add this route to your routing configuration.

 ``` yaml
 # config/routing.yaml